-The training set of the \textit{HEad and neCK TumOR segmentation and outcome prediction} (HECKTOR) challenge \cite{andrearczyk2022overview,oreiller2022head} comprises 524 3D FDG-PET/CT images from seven hospitals with manual primary tumor and metastatic lymph nodes contours.
-The data originates from FDG-PET and low-dose non-contrast-enhanced CT images (acquired with combined PET/CT scanners) of the H\&N region of patients with oropharyngeal H\&N cancer.
-The training set of the HECKTOR challenge is used for \textit{MedShapeNet}.
+The training set of the \textit{HECKTOR} challenge comprises 524 PET-CT volumes from seven hospitals with manual primary tumor and metastatic lymph nodes contours \cite{andrearczyk2022overview}.
+The data originates from FDG-PET and low-dose non-contrast-enhanced CT images of the head and neck region of subjects suffering from oropharyngeal cancer.
+The training set of the this challenge is provided to \textit{MedShapeNet}.